social cohesion & integration

-Role models, champions and sport: meaning and social impact – A sociological perspective
+Role models, champions and sport: Meaning and social impact

 When thinking about role models in sport, typically sporting champions, past and present, spring to mind.
 Yet a sole focus on sporting performance reveals far less of the social stage on which the role model performs.
 We do not dismiss the mimesis to be experienced from celebrating sporting performances.
 Neither do we ignore those in leadership and decision-making positions, who may play a critical function in boosting heterogeneity and diversity in organisations.
 Rather, in emphasising the cultural making and shaping of sporting champions as role models, we see these models as embodying values that a society holds dear.
 These values are not universal or immutable: rather they are socially determined, that is, they vary in time and across social spaces.
 Thus we move beyond individualistic psychological approaches (such as role model traits or the cognitive distance between model and observer) and here consider the production and reception of role models.